 I want to inspect my rental unit to make sure that everything is okay, and I gave a 24 hour notice to the tenant before my visit.
 During the visit, can I take some pictures of the house as evidence, in the event that damage occurs in the future?

 Landlords are allowed to take pictures when entering the rental unit for an inspection.
 However, we recommend including that you may take pictures in the notice to enter.
 You should be careful not to take pictures of the tenant’s personal belongings.

 I want to do a maintenance inspection of the rental unit and photograph any damage for a Landlord and Tenant Board hearing, what notice am I required to give to my tenant?

 A landlord can enter a rental unit and do a maintenance inspection provided that the landlord provide the tenant with 24 hour written notice, specifying the date and time of entry between 8am and 8pm, as well as the reason for the notice.
-It is advisable to include in the notice that photographs may be taken.
+If you plan to take pictures, it is advisable to include in the notice that photographs may be taken.